 To make the gravy, place a skillet on medium-high heat, and pour the juices and browned drippings into the skillet.
 When it’s bubbly, add the mixture of 1 tablespoon of cornstarch and 2 tablespoons of water on top, and stir frequently.
 Simmer for about 5 minutes or until the gravy is thickened.
 Season with salt, and pepper to taste if necessary.

 This gravy is the finishing touch that pulls everything all together.
-It completely takes the taste of your pot roast to the next level!
+It completely takes your pot roast to the next level!

 Using a sharp carving knife, slice the roast across the grain for serving, making the slices about 1/2-inch to 3/4-inch thick.
 Serve with gravy.
 Some side dishes that I like to pair with include mashed potatoes, steamed broccoli and green beans.